West Didsbury & Chorlton A.F.C.: History

-The club was formed in West Didsbury as Christ Church A.F.C. in 1908 by a local Sunday School Superintendent.
+The club was formed in West Didsbury in 1908 as Christ Church by a local Sunday School Superintendent.
 Christ Church joined the Manchester Alliance League, in which they played until 1914.
-For the 1920–21 season, the club changed its name to West Didsbury A.F.C. and joined the Lancashire and Cheshire League.
+For the 1920–21 season, the club changed its name to West Didsbury and joined the Lancashire and Cheshire League.

-In 2003, the club changed its name to West Didsbury & Chorlton, to reflect its new location after an earlier ground move.
+The club moved to Chorlton in 1997, changing its name to West Didsbury & Chorlton in 2003 to reflect its new location.

 In 2006, they entered the Manchester League Division One, won two Murray Shields in three seasons, and were crowned champions in 2010–11, gaining promotion to the Premier Division.
 In the 2011–12 season, the club played in the FA Vase for the first time, and were knocked out in the Second Qualifying Round by Ashville F.C.
 For the 2012–13 season the club had its application to enter the North West Counties Football League Division One accepted.
 This was the first time the club has played at level 10 of the English football league system.
-The club finished 3rd in their first season at level 10, and due to the failure to meet ground criteria of title winner Formby, West were promoted to level 9 for the 2013–14 season for the first time.
-They also won the NWCFL Division One Cup competition defeating Abbey Hey 1–0 in the final.
-They were relegated to Division One South in the 2018–19 season, but won promotion back to the Premier Division in 2021–22, securing their finish as champions on 23 March 2022 in their penultimate game of the season with a 2–1 win over Barnton.
+The club finished 3rd in their first season at level 10 and, due to title winners Formby failing to meet required ground grading standards, West were promoted to level 9 for the 2013–14 season for the first time.
+They also won the NWCFL Division One Cup, defeating Abbey Hey 1–0 in the Final.

+They were relegated to the NWCFL Division One South in the 2018–19 season, but won promotion back to the Premier Division in 2021–22, securing the title with a 2–1 win at Barnton in March 2022.

+The FA's 2026-27 League Allocations saw West laterally transferred from the North West Counties Football League to the Midland Football League.

 Since 2017/18 the club have operated a women's team, after Chorltonians Ladies became part of the club.
 They currently play in North West Women's Regional Football League Premier Division, having won the NWWRL Division One South title in 2017/18.
 There is also a women's reserve side who currently play in the Greater Manchester Women's Football League.